open/close all folders

 - Small, Annoying Creature: Often regarded as such out out-of-universe (and occasionally in-universe too).

-- What the Hell, Hero?: You'd be surprised how much Elina would get done without him.
+- The Load: You'd be surprised how much Elina would get done without him.

 - Blue Is Heroic: She is a fairy Guardian and has blue as her main colour motif, including her clothes, eyes and hair.

-- Distressed Damsel: She is kidnapped by Laverna part way through Fairytopia along with all the other Guardians and is rescued by Elina and her friends in the end.
-About halfway through the third film, she is poisoned and rendered comatose until she’s cured at the end.
+- Ill Girl: About halfway through the third film, she is poisoned and rendered comatose until shes cured at the end.

 - "I Know You're in There Somewhere" Fight: Though she doesn't fight her, she says basically this to Elina in the climax of Fairytopia, urging her to resist Laverna's attempts to brainwash her by offering her wings (the thing she wants more than anything).
 It works, snapping Elina out of the brainwashing and allowing her to defeat Laverna.